Overcoming the on-premise bottleneck: the future of HPC and simulation in the cloud

 - handle legacy integration: this approach makes it easier to bridge the gap between modern cloud services and local, complex simulation tools that may not yet be cloud-ready.

-Why move simulation and SPDM to the cloud: AWS’ viewpoint
+Why move simulation and SPDM to the cloud: outcomes and AWS’ viewpoint

 At our recent ESTECO Users' Meeting North America, Sandeep Sovani, Global GTM Head of Engineering Simulation HPC Amazon Web Services, illustrated eight core reasons for shifting computer-aided engineering (CAE) and simulation process and data management (SPDM) to the cloud: